 No matter what type of outdoor cooker you are, there’s an offset vertical smoker for you.
 It just takes some research.
 This list will give you an idea of the capacity, price and durability that the best offset vertical smokers offer.
 Other than smoker/grill combos, which let you save money by buying two devices in one, this is my favorite type of smoker.

 Top 5 Offset Vertical Smokers

 1. Dyna-Glo DGO1176BDC-D Vertical Offset Smoker

-The firebox is made with a heavy duty, porcelain-enameled steel that will do a great job of keeping heat within the unit for a full smoke flavor.
-The entire smoker has a durable steel body with a powder-coat finish that will keep it going for a long period of time.
-Keeping track of the temperature is important when using a smoker.
-An easy to read temperature gauge will let you monitor the smoker temperature from beginning to end.
-There is also a grease management system that basically collects condensation and drippings from the primary chamber, so you won’t have to wipe down the entire unit when you’re finished up.
+The firebox’s heavy duty, porcelain-enameled steel does a great job of keeping heat inside for a full smoke flavor.
+The smoker has a durable steel body with a powder-coat finish, which ensures that it’ll last for a long time.
+Its easy-to-read temperature gauge lets you monitor the heat of the smoker from beginning to end.
+It also has a grease management system that collects condensation and drippings from the primary chamber.
+This means that you won’t need to wipe down the entire unit when you’re done.